 Focus on first-party data

-Do a deep dive of the data from your PMS and channel manager to understand your customers better.
+Do a deep dive of the data from your PMS and channel manager / hotel management software to understand your customers better.
 Take time to segment them and target them with personalised communications.

 As we move closer towards a cookie-less world as most browsers are changing the information they capture and how to protect user privacy, this first-party data will become crucial to building efficient and successful remarketing strategies.